emustudio/emuStudio/README.md

 I think it is also appropriate for schools; for example, emuStudio is used at [Technical University of Košice](http://www.fei.tuke.sk/en) since 2007.

+## BIG THANKS

+Big thanks goes to the one and only [simh](http://simh.trailing-edge.com/) project, which inspired me a lot, and helped me as a student and emulator enthusiast when working on emuStudio.
+I wish emuStudio will reach it's simplicity and emulators "richness" as the simh project has.

 # License

 This project is released under GNU GPL v2 license.